 Dr. Miller’s research interests are combinatorics and finite geometry.

 He and his wife, Andrea, live in Marietta.

-Associate Professor of Communication, Associate Provost for the Undergraduate Curriculum
+Professor of Communication Studies, Associate Provost for Undergraduate Education

 Janet L. Bland

 Title: McCoy Associate Professor and Associate Dean for Accreditation

 Education: Ph.D. in Creative Writing, University of Denver, 2001; Master of Arts in English/Creative Writing, Temple University, 1994; Bachelor of Arts in English with a Writing Emphasis, University of Washington, 1987